rjrpaz/ansible-vmware/README.md

 Most of this playbooks use *name* as the parameter to identify a VM.
 However, name are not necessarily unique in a VMWare cluster.
 If this is the case, playbook should be modified to use *uuid*, which is a unique identifier to a VM.

+A lot of vmware modules accept *datacenter* or *cluster name* as valid input parameters.
+This playbooks use the first option in most cases.

+## Github actions

 This project uses Github actions to:

 - Check playbook syntax